[Coronavirus] EU courts still issuing verdicts despite pandemic

 "The deliberations of the court remain secret.
 That precludes [us] from telling you whether it's by videoconference or some secure online platform," it said.

-The court also prioritised "urgent" cases and relaxed deadlines for judicial acts, such as filing appeals, in non-urgent ones in other emergency measures.
+The courts also prioritised "urgent" cases and relaxed deadlines for judicial acts, such as filing appeals, in non-urgent cases in other emergency measures.

-And the net total of verdicts, which used to be read out on separate weekdays, was still similar to normal times, the court said.
+And the net total of verdicts, which used to be read out on separate weekdays, was still similar to normal times, the courts said.

-That was the state of rule of law at the highest level in the EU one month after the coronavirus came to Europe.
+That was the state of rule of law at the highest level in the EU one month after the coronavirus arrived in Europe.

-"That would be completely false," the courts' press office said when EUobserver asked if the near-empty buildings meant a legal vacuum at the top.
+"That would be completely false," the courts said when EUobserver asked if the near-empty buildings meant a legal vacuum at the top.

 Six staff sick

-Six EU staff had fallen sick with the viral condition Covid-19, but none of them had severe symptoms, the courts' press office noted.
+Six staff had fallen sick with the viral condition Covid-19, but none of them had severe symptoms, the courts noted.

-They were among the 1,099 who had tested positive for coronavirus in Luxembourg by Thursday.
+They were among the 1,333 people who had tested positive for coronavirus in Luxembourg by Thursday morning.

 The Grand Duchy, a wealthy micro-state of 614,000 people, has one of the highest infection rates per capita in the world and has gone into partial lockdown.